RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ## Cheats

-lr-mame2003 supports the MAME cheat engine, allowing you to use cheats bia the MAME menu by pressing `Tab`.
+lr-mame2003 supports the MAME cheat engine, allowing you to use cheats via the MAME menu by pressing `Tab`.
 To active these, there is a supplementary file that you need to transfer to your Pi, called `cheat.dat`.
 The RetroPie Setup script copies this file automatically to the correct location for you:
 ```
 /home/pi/RetroPie/BIOS/mame2003/
 ```